 Each interest in rental real estate is a separate activity, unless you elect to treat all interests in rental real estate as one activity.
-For details on making this election, see the Instructions for Schedule E (Form 1040 or 1040-SR), Supplemental Income and Loss.
+For details on making this election, see the Instructions for Schedule E (Form 1040), Supplemental Income and Loss.